DevMountain/react-5-mini/README.md

 ### Summary

-In this step, we'll make our application aware that redux exists and connect the `App` component.
+In this step, we'll make our application aware that redux exists and connect the `Counter` component.

 ### Instructions